stevejhiggs/gulp-webpack-typescript-pipeline/README.md

 * gulp
 * tslint

 in one simple to use build pipeline.
-Any js files will also go through the babel -> webpack process, allowing you to easily compile down and bundle typescript
+Your seperate typescript files are downcompiled and bundled together, leaving you a nice simple bundle to use in your browser

 ## setting up